- 1 Measuring Voice Quality

 - 1.5 Which Voice Quality Measure Should be Used

 MOS quality is very important factor regarding VoIP.
 On this page, guidelines were provided on how to design a network to ensure good voice quality.
 However, we still need the ability to measure and compare voice quality.
 This can be done using a number of different techniques.

 Described in ITU-T P.800, MOS is the most well-known measure of voice quality.
 It is a subjective method of quality assessment.
 There are two test methods: conversation-opinion test and listening-opinion test.

-Test subjects judge the quality of the voice transmission system either by carrying on a conversation or by listening to speech samples.
+Voip test subjects judge the quality of the voice transmission system either by carrying on a conversation or by listening to speech samples.
 They then rank the voice quality using the following scale: